 The speech given by the writer of the 3rd edition's foreward, Les Carlyon,

-is available in his
+is available on the

 ART: People interested in